dbxone/dbxchain/docs/How-To-become-an-active-witness-in-BitShares-2.0.md

 ### Extracting an account from DBXChain 0.9
-To create a new account, you will need to start with an existing account with some of the BTS asset that will pay the transaction fee registering your new witness.
+To create a new account, you will need to start with an existing account with some of the DBX asset that will pay the transaction fee registering your new witness.
 Get your `<wif>` key from DBXChain 0.9 via

     DBXChain0.9: >>> wallet_dump_account_private_key <accountname> "owner_key"